 3: Shop around for insurance

 Are you sure you’re getting the best insurance deal?
 Spend a little time getting quotes from three or four different insurance providers and see how they compare with your current bill.
 This research shouldn’t take more than an hour but could end up saving you hundreds of dollars a year.
-We've put together a guide on how to get cheaper comprehensive insurance to help you save money.
+Make sure you consider all the factors that contribute to cheaper comprehensive insurance to get the right deal.

 Fuel costs fluctuate from day to day, but there are some simple things you can do to make your tank last as many kilometres as possible.
 Maintaining your car’s recommended tyre pressure and not carrying around unnecessary clutter in your boot will keep your engine running to maximum efficiency.
 A lesser-known tip is to get fuel efficient tyres.
 The next time you need a new set – this could shave up to 10% off your fuel costs.

 6: Keep your tyres in good condition